The benefits of running a competitor analysis are endless, so it’s crucial that you do one!

 Scroll down to see the table with each competitor alongside their estimated visits and the number of keywords.

-If your project has already updated several times in Advanced Web Ranking, then you will also see how these metrics change from one update to another for each website.
+If your project has already updated several times in Advanced Web Ranking, then you will also see how these SEO metrics change from one update to another for each website.

 Take this data and fill in the table in the template.
 If you aren’t using Advanced Web Ranking, other tools can give you this information, including Sistrix, SEMrush, Ahrefs, and more.